yousif-khalil-abdulkarim/daiso-core/website/docs/8_Async/2_resilience_middlewares.md

 const fn = new AsyncHooks(unstableFn, [
     retry({
         maxAttemps: 4,
-        // Will only retry errors that are not a TypeError
+        // Will only retry errors that are not TypeError
         errorPolicy: (error) => !(error instanceof TypeError),
     }),
 ]);